 In just a matter of days, hundreds of thousands - possibly millions - of people will suffer leaks in their basements and crawlspaces as spring rain and snowmelt saturate soil.
 You might be one who is about to suffer.

 Do you want to stop the leaks forever?
 All you have to do is install one of my Linear French Drains outdoors.
-I created a Linear French Drain DVD that shows you exactly how to do this.
+I created a opens in a new windowLinear French Drain Streaming Video that shows you exactly how to do this.

-This is a professionally produced DVD.
+This is a professionally produced video.
 It comes with my MONEY-BACK GUARANTEE.
-If you don't feel the DVD is worth it, just send it back to me.
+If you don't feel the video is worth it, just let me know.
 NO HASSLES.